RCHG/blog_backup/_posts/2014-12-05-python-performance-1.md

 ---

-Here I will explain a small example of a python library quite useful to evaluate the most critical functions in your code (those that are most often called, and those where the program spent more time)
+In this post, I will introduce a python library quite useful to evaluate the most critical functions in your code (those that are most often called, and those where the program spent more time).
+To better understand how this library actually works, a good method is explain an example.

-To introduce this library I will use a numerical python code that I programmed to calculate the scattering properties of homogeneous spheres with Mie Scattering.
-The calculation needs the values of the Mie angular functions which are defined by recurrence relations (see ),
+Therefore, I will use a numerical python code that I programmed to calculate the scattering properties of homogeneous spheres with Mie Scattering.
+The calculation needs the values of the Mie angular functions which are defined by recurrence relations ([see this post](http://{{ site.url }}Mie-Scattering/) ).
+Typically we have,to program functions like

 $$
 S_{1}(\theta) = \sum_{n=1}^{N_{max}}\frac{2n+1}{n(n+1)}\left[ a_{n}\pi_{n}(\theta)+b_{n}\tau_{n}(\theta) \right]